LucyPham-Data/Personal-Projects/World-happiness/README.md

 <br>

-I used excel to perform Median() and fill all null value with Medians.
+I used Excel to calculate the median with the <code>MEDIAN()</code> function and filled all null values with these median values.

 <br>

 ![image.png](/World-happiness/Images/image5.png)

-After ensure that no null value is available, I imported the dataset into SQL server to write query and visualize to idenify patterns and insights of the dataset.
+After verifying that no null values remained, I imported the dataset into SQL Server to run queries and create visualizations, uncovering patterns and insights within the data.

 ## Some screenshots from the dashboard